 Growing Up in Ireland is a Government-funded study of children being carried out jointly by the ESRI and Trinity College Dublin.
 It is managed by the Department of Children and Youth Affairs in association with the Central Statistics Office.
 The study started in 2006 and follows the progress of two groups of children: 8,000 9-year-olds (Child Cohort/Cohort ’98) and 10,000 9-month-olds (Infant Cohort/Cohort ’08).
-The members of the Child Cohort are now aged 20 years and those of the Infant Cohort are around 10 years old.
+The members of the Child Cohort are now aged about 21 years and those of the Infant Cohort are around 11 years old.

 Where are we now:

-- The main phase of the Child Cohort at 20 years has been completed; key findings have been released and data are in preparation.
+- The main phase of the Child Cohort ’98 at 20 years has been completed; key findings have been released and data are in preparation.

-- The Child Cohort at age 17/18 years has been completed and the AMF file is now available for applications from researchers.
+- The Child Cohort ’98 at age 17/18 years has been completed and both the AMF and RMF files are now open to applications from researchers.

 - AMF data from the Infant Cohort ’08 at 9 years are now available.